 Pathways to Success: This program is for residents of Hennepin County who are living in housing supports at one of our identified providers.
 Referrals for this program must come from those housing support providers.
 Once eligibility is determined, we work with individuals to create a person-centered career plan including competitive and supported employment outcomes.

 Employment Pays!: To enroll in this program, the person seeking services must be on Hennepin Health.
 This program is designed to develop competitive and supported employment outcomes consistent with the education, training, and person-centered career plans of individuals.

-Pathways for Refugees: This program provides job placement and intensive support services for newly arrived refugees who are unemployed, live in either Hennepin or Ramsey counties, and are recipients of Refugee Cash Assistance, Diversionary Work Program, Non-Public Assistance, or MFIP.
+Pathways for Refugees: This program provides job placement and intensive support services for newly arrived refugees who are unemployed, live in either Hennepin or Ramsey Counties, and are recipients of Refugee Cash Assistance, Diversionary Work Program, Non-Public Assistance, or MFIP support.
 Referrals come from the Minnesota Department of Human Services.

 Minnesota Families Investment Program (MFIP): This program provides job placement and support services for MFIP recipients who are unemployed and having a difficult time re-entering the job market.
-We use a person-centered approach to create a plan that matches the individual's own career goals.
+Rise employment consultants use a person-centered approach to create a plan that matches the individual's own career goals.